-Enabling ramroot feature that resides in Euphony Expert settings section means that Euphony OS root filesystem (partition on the boot disk with kernel, system packages and application packages) will be loaded to RAM after boot.
-After boot to ramroot the kernel and all programs will start by using their program files located on 'virtual' disk in RAM memory (named zram0), as opposed to being loaded from actual storage device).
+Enabling ramroot feature that resides in the Euphony Expert settings section means that the Euphony OS root filesystem (partition of the boot disk with kernel, system packages and application packages) will be loaded to RAM after boot.
+After booting to ramroot, the kernel and all programs will start by using their program files located on a 'virtual' disk in RAM memory (named zram0), as opposed to being loaded from an actual storage device).
 This usually benefits SQ.
-It's not entirely clear why but a lot of people agree that it does (not just on Euphony).
+It's not entirely clear why, but a lot of people agree that it does (not just on Euphony).

-Before you decide to use it permanently make sure to do honest comparison with and without it.
+Before you decide to use it permanently, make sure to make an honest comparison with and without it.
 If you don't hear clear improvements in SQ with ramroot there are no other reasons to use it - it does bring additional consideration and potential risks.

-For ramroot topic it's crucial to understand item 3. - data partition.
+For the ramroot topic, it's crucial to understand item 3. - data partition.

 Euphony uses data partition (mounted on /data) to store:

-Here is the most important part to understand: when you enable ramroot with default options (nothing selected) only system partition will be loaded to RAM.
+Here is the most important part to understand: when you enable ramroot with default options (nothing is selected), only system partition will be loaded to RAM.
 Other partitions, including data partition will be not!

 Let me assure you that this is already enough to see a bump in SQ and with this default configuration all Music services should be able to function as usual.
 Some system wide changes should be applied with caution and it's always better to be out of ramroot before applying them: changing hostname, turning on WIFI access (another Expert option), update, revert etc...

-There is one change though you have no control of: Roon Core automatically updating to newer version.
+There is one change you have no control over: Roon Core automatically updates to a newer version.

-Roon program files are on system disk and when Roon updates itself (you should be able to see pending update on your Roon client) while in ramroot, changes to Roon program files will not be persisted automatically.
-You will have to save those changes to system partition by clicking: 'Save root fs to disk'.
+Roon program files are on the system disk and when Roon updates itself (you should be able to see a pending update on your Roon client) while in ramroot, changes to Roon program files will not persist automatically.
+You will have to save those changes to the system partition by clicking: 'Save root fs to disk'.
 Note that this is the only case when 'Save root fs to disk' is needed.

-If you forgot to do that Roon will next time start again with old version.
-Hopefully, the newest version of Roon will not have introduced config changes incompatible with previous Roon version (remember, data partition is not in RAM and all roon config changes made by new version would be saved to disk as they happen and used by old Roon version when you restart the system).
+If you forgot to do that, Roon will next time start again with the old version.
+Hopefully, the newest version of Roon will not have introduced config changes incompatible with the previous Roon version (remember, data partition is not in RAM and all Roon config changes made in the new version will be saved to disk as they happen and used by the old Roon version when you restart the system).

 Now, knowing and understanding everything above should be enough to use ramroot to your satisfaction or decide not to use it at all.